LBL: Logarithmic Barrier Loss Function for One-class Classification: Proposed methods

 \subsection{LBLSig}

-The samples away from the boundary can obtain larger gradients in LBL than those close to center $\bf{c}$.
-It is similar with the hard sample mining in SBL but LBL is a smooth loss function.
-However, both the SBL and LBL may suffer from the noises.
-Specially, the radius $R$ may obtain large value in (\ref{LBL_radius}) when mixed with large noises.
-In this case, the noisy samples always obtain larger gradients and thus the LBL tries to optimize the noisy samples leading to wrong learning.
+The samples away from the boundary can obtain larger gradients in LBL than those close to center $\bf{c}$, which is similar with SBL but LBL is smoother.
+However, both SBL and LBL may suffer from the noises that always obtain larger gradients leading to wrong learning.
 To address this issue, a simple method is to slack the boundary by rejecting a percentage of targets samples, i.e., the radius $R$ is computed by